 Source Interface and VRF Support in LDAP Overview

-The VRF instance is configured on the Cisco ISR G2 and VRF table ID details are set in the socket option before creating a TCP connection to allow multiple instances of a routing table to coexist on the same device at the same time.
+The VRF instance is configured on the Cisco device and VRF table ID details are set in the socket option before creating a TCP connection to allow multiple instances of a routing table to coexist on the same device at the same time.
 Because routing instances are independent of each other, the same or overlapping IP address can be used without conflict.